On the Order of the Schur Multiplier of a Pair of Finite p-Groups: Introduction

 In this paper we extend the above theorem and characterize the structure of the pair $(G,N)$ of finite $p$-groups in terms of the order of $M(G,N)$ in more cases.
-Let $G$, $N$ and $K$ be as in Theorem 1 and $|M(G,N)| = p^{\frac{1}{2}n(2m+n-1)-t}$.
+Let $(G,N)$ be a pair of finite $p$-groups and $K$ be a complement of $N$ in $G$.
+In other words, $G$ is a semidirect product of $N$ and $K$.
+Let $|N|=p^n$, $|K|= p^m$ and $|M(G,N)| = p^{\frac{1}{2}n(2m+n-1)-t}$.
 Then we prove $t=0$ if and only if $N$ is trivial or $(G,N)$ is a pair of elementary abelian $p$-groups.
-Also, we determine the pair $(G,N)$, for $t=1$.
-Moreover, we give the structure of $(G,N)$ for $t=2$ and $t=3$, when $K$ is a normal subgroup of $G$.
-The main results of this paper are somehow generalizations of the results of \cite{1}, \cite{9} and \cite{4} to the pair of finite $p$-groups
+Also, we determine the pair $(G,N)$, for $t=1,2,3$.
+The main results of this paper are somehow generalizations of the results of \cite{ber}, \cite{zu} and \cite{elis99} to the pair of finite $p$-groups.